top of page

 Output Profile

 Output profiles or destination profiles colour manage the output of your pdf, targeting your intended print condition.
-For example, if your pdf’s are to be printed on an UnCoated paper, then an UnCoated profile would be required.
+For example, if your PDFs are to be printed on an UnCoated paper, then an UnCoated profile would be required.

-Our recomended profiles are availiable below
+Our recommended profiles are available below:

 • Uncoated - PSO_Uncoated_ISO12647_eci.icc